xiaoyunyang/xiaoyunyang.github.io/content/post/interviewPrep/algo-linkedlist.md

 ---
-title: "Data Structure with JavaScript Object: LinkedList"
+title: "Data Structure with JavaScript Object: Linked List"
 date: 2018-05-16
 categories:
   - blog
 tags:
   - JavaScript
   - Programming
+keywords:
+  - computer science
+  - javascript
+  - interview prep
+  - algorithms
+  - data structure
+  - learn to code
+  - linked list
 thumbnailImagePosition: left
-thumbnailImage: /post/images/algo/algo-logo.png
+thumbnailImage: /post/images/algo/linked-list.png
 ---

-LinkedList is like an array but more flexible.
-Elements in an array are stored contiguously in memory while LinkedList are stored as nodes with two fields: current value and a pointer to the next thing in the list.
-We are going to implement LinkedList in JavaScript and go over some algorithms with Linked List.
+Linked list is like an array but more flexible.
+Elements in an array are stored contiguously in memory while linked lists are stored as nodes with two fields: current value and a pointer to the next thing in the list.
+We are going to implement linked list in JavaScript and go over some algorithms with the linked list.

 <!--more-->
 <!--toc-->

+We are only going to focus on singly linked list for this article.

 # Definition
 ```javascript